TheSoftNode/Green_Tourism_Fund/README.md

-# Sustainable Wildlife Tourism Funding Platform
+# Green Tourism Funding Platform

 ## Overview
 The Sustainable Wildlife Tourism Funding Platform is a decentralized platform that connects wildlife tourism businesses with community-driven financial support to promote sustainability and wildlife conservation.
 Eco-lodges, safari operators, wildlife sanctuaries, and similar businesses can seek funding for projects such as building eco-friendly infrastructure, supporting wildlife sanctuaries, or improving conservation efforts.
 The platform leverages Potlock’s public goods funding mechanism to ensure transparency and community participation in supporting sustainable operations.